SidharthDahiya/VeriSecure/README.md

 ## ✨ Key Features

 ### 🤖 AI-Powered Security Analysis
-- **Google Gemini Integration**: Advanced AI model specifically trained for smart contract vulnerabilities
+- **Google Gemini Integration**: Uses advanced AI to find security problems in smart contracts
-- **Multi-Language Support**: Comprehensive analysis for Solidity and Cairo contracts
+- **Multiple Languages**: Supports both Solidity and Cairo programming languages
-- **Intelligent Severity Classification**: Automated categorization of High, Medium, Low, and Informational issues
+- **Automatic Ranking**: Ranks issues as High, Medium, Low, or Informational priority
-- **Contextual Explanations**: AI-generated insights with detailed remediation suggestions
+- **Clear Solutions**: Provides easy-to-understand explanations and how to fix problems

 ### 🔗 Blockchain Certificate System
-- **Starknet Native**: Permanent audit certificates stored on Starknet blockchain
+- **Permanent Records**: Stores audit certificates forever on the Starknet blockchain
-- **Public Verification**: Anyone can verify audit authenticity via Starkscan
+- **Public Verification**: Anyone can check and verify audits on Starkscan
-- **Immutable Proof**: Cryptographic evidence of audit completion and results
+- **Secure Proof**: Provides Cryptographic evidence that audits were completed
-- **Wallet Integration**: Seamless connection with ArgentX and Braavos wallets
+- **Easy Wallet Connection**: Works seamlessly with ArgentX and Braavos wallets

 ### 📊 Professional Reporting Suite
-- **Interactive Dashboard**: Real-time vulnerability analysis with visual charts
+- **Live Dashboard**: Interactive charts showing real-time analysis results
-- **PDF Certificates**: Professional audit reports with branding
+- **PDF Reports**: Generates a professional audit report you can download
-- **Detailed Analytics**: Comprehensive breakdown by detector and severity
+- **Detailed Breakdown**: Shows exactly what types of issues were found and how serious they are

 ### 🎨 Modern User Experience
-- **Glassmorphism Design**: Beautiful, modern interface with smooth animations
+- **Glassmorphism-Gradient Design**: Clean, modern interface with smooth animations
-- **Dark/Light Modes**: User preference customization
+- **Theme Options**: Choose between dark and light modes
-- **Responsive Design**: Optimized for desktop, tablet, and mobile devices
+- **Works Everywhere**: Optimized for desktop, tablet, and mobile devices
+- **Drag & Drop**: Simply drag your files to start the audit process

 ## 🚀 Live Demo & Verification